Porschia-Kawana/fe-test-task-ws/emitter/client/README.md

 ## Testing the app

 To run the test suite open a new terminal along with the existing ones and navigate to `emitter/client` and run `npm test a`.
+Or alternatively to run Cypress testing navigate to `emitter/client` and run `npm run cypress:open`.